Lukas-Netz/se-rwth.github.io/_pages/research/Cyber-Physical-Systems.md

 the context of autonomous robots (cars).
 Moreover,
-fully automatic simulation of the cyber-physical contexts of cars and fully automatic checking of the robots behavior leads to an highly efficient development process with high quality results [[BBR07]](#BBR07).
+fully automatic simulation of the cyber-physical contexts of cars and fully automatic checking of the robots' behavior leads to an highly efficient development process with high quality results [[BBR07]](#BBR07).
 Optimized code-generators [[KRSvW18a]](#KRSvW18a)
 and domain specific code